 Secondly is the decreasing yield environment in the money market.
-For instance, treasury bills which usually offers as high as 23% in 2017, now stops at 15%.
+For instance, treasury bills which usually offer as high as 23% in 2017, now stop at 15%.

 Moreover, there is the possibility that rates will continue to decrease as the government continues with its program of refinancing local debt with foreign debt.

-As campaigns for general elections in 2019 continues to increase in the year, political expenditures will equally increase liquidity and taper yields.
+As campaigns for general elections in 2019 continue to increase in the year, political expenditures will equally increase liquidity and taper yields.